 On the way back to our boat, we saw Field Trip was on the dock.
 We stopped by.
 The couple from Sel Citron were visiting them.
 We chatted briefly, I took some pictures of their boat, arch and rigging.
 Mark offered us some advise about a few important matters including our arch, which holds our dinghy.
 He lent us a length of Dyneema rope to add support to the arch for the passage to New Zealand.
 They were so supportive and generous.
 We hope to hook up with them in New Zealand next season.

-Monty wanted to go back to Musket Cove and attend some of the regatta activities, like a 3 mile paddle-board race.
+Monty wanted to go back to Musket Cove and attend some of the Regatta activities, like a 3 mile paddle-board race.
 I thought the Yasawas would be a better place to spend some time before heading to New Zealand.
 The Blue Lagoon movie with Brooke Shields was filmed in the Yasawas.
 There is also another spot to swim with manta rays in the group.
-We also heard A-Train was up in the northern Yasawa Islands, and it would be fun to see Russ and Gwen again.
+We also heard A-Train (a Canadian yacht) was up in the northern Yasawa Islands, and it would be fun to see Russ and Gwen again.

 It was time to start looking at our timing for heading south to New Zealand.
 We figured we had 3 weeks to look for a weather window so that we could put the boat to bed and make the flights we had booked home.
 That day, we looked at the GRIBS (marine weather forecasts) and for the coming week, we saw a series of highs with no serious lows between Fiji and New Zealand.
 We decided to consult with a weather forecaster.
 We contacted two different weather routers.
 Both came back with negative remarks about the short term.